-If you are affected by hyperpigmentation then you may want to look into using these natural skin lighteners as they are safe to use whilst pregnant and can be found in pregnancy safe skin care.
+If you are affected by hyperpigmentation, then you may want to look into using these natural skin lighteners as they are safe to use whilst pregnant.

 Kakadu Plum is a small fruit that is found in Northern Australia.
 It is believed to have one of the world’s highest natural amounts of Vitamin C making it an excellent ingredient to help diminish the appearance of dark spots.

 Liquorice is a powerful brightening antioxidant high in anti-inflammatories – making it great for post-inflammatory pigmentation and redness/scarring after breakouts.